maranemil/zmix-gui-app/README.md

 #### How it works

-- Import some mp3 file.
+- Import some mp3 file using File "Open".
 - Click "Run Rubberband" and wait until job is done.
 - Click "Preview Rubberband files" and start playing and listen the result.